woodard/libabigail/doc/manuals/abidw.rst

     Red Hat based systems, that directory is usually ``<root>/usr/lib/debug``.

+    This option can be provided several times with different root directories.
+In that case, ``abidw`` will potentially look into all those root directories to find the split debug info for the elf file.

     Note that this option is not mandatory for split debug information installed by your system's package manager because then ``abidw`` knows where to find it.